awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 **Fields**
 + `SegmentNumber` – *Required:* Number \(integer\), not more than None\.

-  The zero\-based index number of the this segment\.
-For example, if the total number of segments is 4, SegmentNumber values will range from zero through three\.
+  The zero\-based index number of the segment\.
+For example, if the total number of segments is 4, `SegmentNumber` values range from 0 through 3\.
 + `TotalSegments` – *Required:* Number \(integer\), not less than 1 or more than 10\.

-  The total numer of segments\.
+  The total number of segments\.

 ## PartitionError Structure<a name="aws-glue-api-catalog-partitions-PartitionError"></a>